web blazonry web development scripts and tutorials

 mysqladmin -p create linksdb

 The "-p" flag is used so it will prompt you for your password to MySQL.
-Most setups require a username and password.
-Read the MySQL doumentation on how to setup the username and password using the mysqladmin tool.
-It is fairly straight forward, however you may need root access.
+Most setups require a username and password for security reasons.
+Set up the username and password using the mysqladmin tool.
+You can read how in the MySQL doumentation that is part of your installation or read it online at the MySQL site.
+It is fairly straightforward, however you may need root access.

 Test connecting to the database using the mysql client.
 On the command line: